Enhanced Nursing Practice - Clinical and Critical Care

 We strongly advise any student who has Severe Allergies or who has a medical condition such as Diabetes or Epilepsy, to inform the Health Centre so that your medical status can be assessed and any emergency treatment plans discussed.

-The student is responsible for his/her Dental Examinations, visual and hearing acuity.
+The student is responsible for their Dental Examinations, visual and hearing acuity.

-It is the student's responsibility to immediately report to the Health Centre any accident or injury occurring while a student here at Conestoga College and/or at clinical placement.
+It is the student's responsibility to immediately report to the Health Centre any accident or injury occurring while a student here at Conestoga College and/or at WIL.

-Policy for Accidents or Injuries while on Clinical Placement
+Policy for Accidents or Injuries while on WIL Placement

-Once you begin clinical practice, you are covered under by the Workers Safety Insurance Board.
-This means that if you suffer an injury while on placement, you must report the incident to the placement employer - usually the nurse/manager - and to your clinical Professor/Clinical Teacher immediately.
-This will ensure that you receive the appropriate first aid or medical attention at the time of the injury and that the incident is properly documented according to W.S.I.B. policy.
+If you suffer an injury while on placement, you must report the incident to the placement employer - usually the nurse/manager - and to your clinical instructor immediately.
+This will ensure that you receive the appropriate first aid or medical attention at the time of the injury and that the incident is properly documented according to Conestoga College policy,

-If a student is injured while working in a clinical area of a hospital/agency, she/he should:
+If a student is injured while working in a clinical area of a hospital/agency, they should:

-Contact her/his Faculty/ Clinical Teacher immediately and report the nature of the injury.
+- Contact their clinical instructor immediately and report the nature of the injury.

-- Notify the unit manager about the incident.
+- Notify the unit nurse/manager about the incident.

 Conestoga has more than 400 awards, bursaries, scholarships and academic grants available to Conestoga students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.
 To be considered for an award, complete the General Application available through your Student Portal.
 Notifications and instructions to complete the application are sent to all full-time students' email accounts in the fall semester (Deadline: First Friday in October) and winter semester (Deadline: First Friday in February).
 Visit the Student Financial Services on Conestoga's website.